 The Michael Project included a longitudinal research component carried out by collaborative team, led by Dr Paul Flatau.
 Over the years, the team built an evidence base that we hope will change the way homelessness services are delivered.

-The results, published in, show that with appropriate and timely support, some of the most marginalised people in our community can dramatically improve their lives.
+The results, published in The Michael Project, 2007-2010: New perspectives and possibilities for homeless men, show that with appropriate and timely support, some of the most marginalised people in our community can dramatically improve their lives.